Cruciate disease in dogs and cats

 Conservative management (non-surgical)

-Conservative, non-surgical treatment is generally recommended for dogs weighing less than 15 kg, particularly for aged dogs and where the CCL hasn’t torn completely.
+Conservative, non-surgical treatment may be considered for dogs weighing less than 15 kg, particularly for aged dogs and where the CCL hasn’t torn completely.
 This may include enforced rest, physical therapy and anti-inflammatory medications for six weeks to two months, followed by a gentle program of exercise and, if obesity is present, weight loss.
 With this treatment method, affected dogs are often confined to cage rest for four to eight weeks.
 A brace may be used to support the knee and reduce instability during activity.
+If there is no improvement with conservative management, surgery should be considered.

 Cats suffering from a partial CCL tear and elderly cats with chronic degenerative cruciate disease are conventionally treated with conservative management.
 This includes pain medication, non-steroidal anti-inflammatories, confinement and severely curtailing activity, with no running or jumping for up to 6 weeks.

-Although the outcome of conservative management is often successful, the likelihood of arthritic changes in the joint is greater when the cruciate injury is not surgically treated, therefore this approach is not recommended for very young and active animals.
+Although the outcome of conservative management is often successful, the likelihood of arthritic changes in the joint is greater when the cruciate injury is not surgically treated, therefore this approach is not recommended for very young, large or especially active animals.

 Cruciate ligament surgery for dogs